Verneukpan: Location

 This region contains very little vegetation, primarily very low shrubs and yellow grass among a rocky desert kind of landscape.
 During the seasons many birds flock to the pans, when they contain water, after some rainfall.
 Temperature above 40 °C is not uncommon.

 The surface is completely flat, claimed to be a dried-up lake estimated 57 km long and 11 km wide.
 A large section of the pan's surface is moderately covered with grass and rocks.
 It can be reached by driving about 115 km south from Kenhardt on the way to Cape Town.

 Former Agricultural Contours

 Aerial imagery has revealed extensive former agricultural contouring on this pan, suggesting a once much wetter climate.
-This region was included in a Sciforums article by Walter Wagner regarding such former agriculture in an article entitled Ancient Dikes, Dams and Reservoirs of the Kalahari Region.
-Another article suggested it was connected to a similar region further north.